brendt/stitcher.io/src/content/book/07-application-layer.md

 > […] most important is that you start thinking in groups of related business concepts, rather than in groups of code with the same technical properties.

-Group your code based on what it resembles in the real world, instead of its technical properties.
+In other words: group your code based on what it resembles in the real world, instead of its purpose in the code base.

-We also identified that domain groups and applications are two separate things.
-Moreover, applications can even use several groups of the domain at once if they need to in exposing the domain functionality to the end user.
+I also wrote that domain- and application code are two separate things.
+Moreover, applications are allowed to use several groups of the domain at once if they need to in exposing the domain functionality to the end user.

 But what exactly belongs in this application layer?
 How do we group code over there?
 These questions will be answered in this chapter.